FEMA Report Acknowledges Failures In Puerto Rico Disaster Response

 The report found Puerto Rico's emergency-supply warehouses were nearly empty when Hurricane Maria hit in October, without things like cots or tarps, because many of the supplies had been rerouted to the U.S. Virgin Islands.

-The report also found FEMA had been understaffed going into the hurricane season and that most specialized disaster staff were deployed to the other storms when Maria struck.
+The report also found FEMA had been understaffed going into the hurricane season and that most specialized disaster staffers were deployed to the other storms when Maria struck.

 The initial response was also hampered by huge communication challenges.
 Almost 95 percent of cell towers were down after the storm.
 But FEMA did not have enough working satellite phones to adequately spread to the island's leadership, making it difficult to get a handle on the scope of the damage.